-Growing up, my sister, Lea Davison, and I fell in love with the outdoors at an early age.
+My sister, Lea Davison, and I fell in love with the outdoors at an early age.
 Raised in a small town in Vermont, we skied, ran, and rode any chance we could get.
-This passion soon led to competition, and as juniors, we were competing in mountain bike events across the United States.
+This passion soon led to competition.
+As juniors, we were competing in mountain bike events across the United States.

 In 2007, the solution became the creation of Little Bellas.
-The solution would be focused on kids ages 7-16, but it would also be girls-only.
+The solution would be focused on girls ages 7-16.
 We felt the status quo of sports at that time created an environment where teenage self-esteem tends to decrease in girls and increase in boys.
 We needed an environment where support and respect were keystone values.
 A community of all women set the tone for encouraging participation.
 Following suit, the inaugural program consisted of twelve Sunday sessions led by female mentors.
 We realized early-on that an empowering environment consisted of mentors not coaches, instructors, or counselors.
 This was not to be solely a skills-based program.
 Little Bellas would encompass confidence building by empower young girls through sport.
 It would promote food and nutrition as a source of fuel.
 It would be centered on fun, and it would, of course, encourage skill development on and off the bike.

 As it turns out, there was a need for this in the cycling industry proven by the 2700 girls who have participated in the program in the last ten years.
 It doesn’t stop there.
 We have also grown an active community of adult female riders by our actions to get more girls on bikes.
 This audience is both inspired to ride themselves and proactive to encourage others to hit the trails.